 The best vintages of Chateau Canon La Gaffeliere are: 2016, 2015, 2014, 2012, 2010, 2009, 2008, 2005, 2001, 2000, 1998 and 1990.
 Older vintages are also quite strong from the 1950’s and 1960’s.

 Chateau Canon La Gaffeliere makes a stylish wine, with aromas of flowers, earth, fresh fruits, truffle and stone.
 The wine at its best is silky, rich and pure with the ability to age and evolve.

-Serving and Decanting Chateau Canon La Gaffeliere with Wine and Food Pairings
+Serving Chateau Canon La Gaffeliere with Wine and Food Pairings

 Château Canon-la-Gaffelière Wine Tasting Notes

 With silky tannins, the wine feels like velvet.
 The black juicy plums, smoke, espresso, stone and salty mineral characteristics really shine through.
 There is concentration, complexity and length, offering purity of fruit and sensuous palate teasing textures.
 The wine was made from a blend of 55% Merlot, 35% Cabernet Franc and 10% Cabernet Sauvignon, reaching 13.5% alcohol with a pH of 3.6.
 The harvest took place September 26 to October 15

 Deeply concentrated, the wine has this sexy, sensuous nature, with supple, plush tannins and richness that lets you know this is quite special.
 This will easily score at the top of the range once in bottle.